Prozac Birth Defect Lawsuits

 Prozac has been linked to a number of severe birth defects, including Omphalocele, a birth defect in which a child is born with the intestines, liver, and occasionally other organs outside of the abdomen because of a defect in the development of the abdominal wall muscles.
 Prozac has also been associated with heart defects, including septal defects.
 Prozac and other SSRIs have also been linked to obstruction defects that can severely interfere with heart function.

 If you or your child have been harmed by Prozac, you have the right to file a lawsuit and seek compensation for your injuries.

 Our experienced pharmaceutical attorneys handle Prozac lawsuits.
-As a national firm specializing in pharmaceutical law, we are experienced in helping those who have had a child born with a severe birth defect as a result of taking Prozac.
-We have over 25 years of experience is this highly specialized area of the law.
+We are familiar with pharmaceutical law, and in helping those who have had a child born with a severe birth defect as a result of taking Prozac.
+The lawyers at Blizzard & Nabers have over 25 years of experience handling this area of law.

 The national pharmaceutical attorneys from Blizzard & Nabers can help you bring your Prozac lawsuit anywhere in the Unites States.

 Can the Company that Makes Prozac be Held Liable for Harmful Side Effects?

 Yes.
 There is a significant precedent for holding companies that manufacture harmful pharmaceuticals liable for the damage their products cause.
 If you have been harmed by Prozac or its generic form sertraline, you have the right to seek compensation for your injuries.
 There is extensive precedent for suing the manufacturers of dangerous drug, and Eli Lilly is already facing or has settled a number of lawsuits concerning Prozac and birth defects.

 Do I Have Grounds for a Prozac Lawsuit?